Carnap/Carnap-Documentation/doc/faq.md

 methods are to either render the proof separately from the input, or to overlay indentation indicators that correspond to subproof boundaries.

-The rendering option looks like this:
+The rendering option looks like this (details depending on the system):

 ~~~{.Playground .Prop options="fonts resize render" init="now"}
 |1.Show Q->P